hueeylow/SQL/SQL_BuildDB.md

 # SQL Project Demo
-Welcome to my SQL project demo!
+Welcome to my SQL project demo on how to construct a database!

-In this showcase, I will give a walkthrough using example on Housing Built-To-Order launch:
+In this showcase, I will give a walkthrough on creating a fiction database for Housing Built-To-Order launch:

 ## <b> Approach </b><br>
 (1) Create a Database with 2 Tables<br>